What Does Free-Range Parenting Really Mean?

 By my definition, Free-Range Parenting is simply the belief that our kids are safer and smarter than our culture gives them credit for.
 Free-Range Parents are not hands-off.
 We teach our kids the old-fashioned lessons our parents taught us: Look both ways before crossing the street.
 Don’t go off with strangers.
 Let us know if you’re not going to be home when you said you’d be.

 Our outlook has nothing to do with breastfeeding or shoe-avoiding, and everything to do with trusting our kids, our communities and our own parenting.
-We don’t believe the world is so dangerous we can never take our eyes off our kids.
-We believe in facts: Our kids are growing up in the safest time ever to be a kid in America.
+We don’t believe the world is perfect.
+But we also don’t believe it’s so dangerous that we can never take our eyes off our kids.
+We believe in facts: Crime is creeping back up, but it is still low compared to the ’80s, ’90s and most of this century (here’s our Crime Stats page).
+Meantime, the practice of filling almost all our kids’ time with adult-supervised, adult-structured activities seems to be making kids anxious and depressed, the way anyone micromanaged would feel.

 There are many ways to raise Free-Range Kids.

-At Let Grow, we don’t think there is one right way to do anything, including parenting or educating (or weaning!).
+At Let Grow, the nonprofit that grew out of Free-Range Kids, we don’t think there is one right way to do anything, including parenting or educating (or weaning!).
 We simply believe in kids.
 We refuse to act as if somehow this current crop is more fragile than any previous generation.